folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 # Conclusion

-we have given an encoding of the PPDP semantics in the Haskell programming language.
+We have given an encoding of the PPDP'17 semantics in the Haskell programming language.
 By embedding the semantics we can now run and verify our example programs automatically and inspect them interactively.

-We have seen that the PPDP semantics can be split into three core components: a process calculus, multiparty session types and reversibility.
+We have seen that the formal programming model in the PPDP'17 paper can be split into three core components: a process calculus, multiparty session types and reversibility.
 Additonally, all three of these are representable as recursive Haskell data types.
-All other features of PPDP (the authors note decoupled rollbacks and abstraction passing, including delegation) can easily be integrated when these three types are established.
+All other features of PPDP'17 (the authors note decoupled rollbacks and abstraction passing, including delegation) can easily be integrated when these three types are established.

 Relatedly, the implementation proces has shown that sticking to the formal implementation leads to better code.